aplteam/Tatin/docs/PackageConfiguration.md

   `pkgName.foo.Hello`

 * If you do specify `api` by assigning an APL name to it (=no extension), then it must be the name of the namespace.
-In that case the _contents_ of the namespace becomes the API.
+In that case, the _contents_ of the namespace become the API.

   For example, if the package name is `pkgName` and the namespace's name is `foo` and it has a function `Hello`, then you specify `api` as `foo` and call `Hello` with: